kuvivek/drivingTheoryInGermany/README.md

 ✅ driving in crowded city centres
 ✅ driving short distances
 ✅ driving at flat-out speed
+**Comment**:  To minimize the environmental impact of your car, avoid short trips, e.g. to the nearby post box or bakery.
+Avoid driving in crowded city
+centers and use public transport or park-and-ride facilities.
+Avoid driving at full throttle, which greatly increases fuel consumption and pollutant
+emissions.
+Flat-out speed means full throttle or full speed.

 244. What is the permissible top speed generally in built-up areas?
 __50__ Km/hr
 **Comment**:  Within(Innerhalb) built-up areas, a speed limit of 50 km/h generally applies to all vehicles.
 Other speeds may be permitted by traffic signs.